Chapter in this post:

 Flat design in iPhone XS size

 What I personally find very nice about the BigBlue pocket warmer (and what I have not seen in any other model either): It is flat like a smartphone (about 1 cm thick) and has a size that is roughly between an iPhone XS and the XS MAX lies.
 All corners and edges are strongly rounded.
 This design ensures that it can be carried comfortably in your pocket.
-On the other hand, you can fold it flat with the iPhone in your jacket pocket, as they can be "stacked" wonderfully.
+On the other hand, you can fold it flat with the iPhone in your jacket pocket, since they can be “stacked” wonderfully.
 Especially if you use it in between to charge the iPhone, this ensures less clutter and wasted space in the bag.

 Flashlight function - nice additional feature